 Amazon Drive has gone through several different incarnations down the years, and what's left at the moment is a bit of a confusing mess.
 It looks as though Amazon wants to keep the Amazon Photos service up and running, for your photos and videos, and has just kept around some of the Amazon Drive functionality as an afterthought.

-There's not really any two-way syncing, or file versioning, or complete backups for your devices.
-Actually, you don't get many of the features offered by competing services – features like selective syncing, or scheduled backups, or an online office suite you can use in your browser.
-Again, the focus seems to be on Amazon Photos.
+There's not really any two-way syncing, file versioning, or complete backups for your devices.
+Actually, you don't get many of the features offered by competing services – features like selective syncing, scheduled backups, or an online office suite you can use in your browser.
+Again, the focus seems to be on media backups.

 Amazon Drive actually has a link to Amazon Photos right in the main navigation bar, and if you make the jump over you get a few extras: smarter search, photo editing, and more.
 If you're going to make use of Amazon Drive, it's likely to be because of Amazon Photos (and we wouldn't be surprised if Amazon Drive gets phased out, eventually).